n7space/asn1scc.IDE/docs/features.md

 ## Code navigation
 User can easily switch between ASN.1 and ACN files (`F4` by default).
-Type usage can also be easily followed to it's ASN.1 definition (`F2` by default).
+Type usage can also be easily followed to its ASN.1 definition (`F2` by default).
 ![Screen-Follow](images/screen-follow.png)

 ## Model usages